aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/_index.md

 + **Test and automate infrastructure**

-	Combine infrastructure as code (IaC) with version control and automated, continuous integration to bring scalability and consistency to provisioning and management.
+	Combine Infrastructure as code with version control and automated, continuous integration to bring scalability and consistency to provisioning and management.

 {{% notice info %}}This lab requires an AWS Cloud9 IDE.
-If you do not have an AWS Cloud9 IDE set up, complete the **[Prepartion](/02-aws-getting-started.html)** section of the workshop.
+If you do not have an AWS Cloud9 IDE set up, complete the **[Preparation](/02-aws-getting-started.html)** section of the workshop.
 {{% /notice %}}